Skip to main content

 What is Open-source Software?

-Open-source software, commonly referred to as OSS, is a class of software that adheres to four main principles:
+Open-source software, commonly referred to as OSS, is a class of software that adheres to four main principles outlined by the the Free Software Foundation:

-• you can use it for any purpose
+• you can use it for personal or commercial use

 • you have access to the source code and can change it